joyceyyuan/Project4-SEI711/README.md

 # Travelog
-#### In this app, you can either record or plan your trips.
+#### We all love vacations!
+In this app, you can either record or plan your trips.
 This is the place that you can write anything here about a trip such as dates, iteneries, expenses, highlights, journals, etc. You may also upload picture along with a travelog post, and share with others.
 You are also able to delete your post if you need.

 #### Don't forget to find some inspirations for your next trip by checking others' posts and profile page!
 You may like/unlike a post as well.